amac-lfc/CMV/README.md

 # CMV

 ## The Data
-Te DATA is from [Changed My View](https://www.reddit.com/r/changemyview/) and can be downloaded on [Data_CMV](https://www.dropbox.com/sh/e7u90jw3zwqdkit/AADqa3YjfP8a6cTxt-NyqHc9a?dl=0)
+The DATA is from [Changed My View](https://www.reddit.com/r/changemyview/) and can be downloaded on [Data_CMV](https://www.dropbox.com/sh/e7u90jw3zwqdkit/AADqa3YjfP8a6cTxt-NyqHc9a?dl=0)

 In the data folder:
 04 - Comments Subset TopLevel Only